 The entrant with the most total points in each award class is declared the winner.
 In case of a tie, the following tiebreaking procedure will be used:

 Most Best in Class 3rd Place Awards

 If two or more entrants in a given award class are still tied, the award will be shared.

 Use of Competition Awards in Marketing

 Use of any award in a misleading way may result in that award being rescinded and the offending producer being barred from future competitions.
 Producers are responsible for ensuring that distributors, retailers, and restaurants use awards in advertising and marketing in accordance with competition rules.
-Failure to maintain proper control of the use of these awards may also result in the award being rescinded and in ineligibility to compete in future competitions.

 The Competition wishes to encourage experimentation and help producers discover their strengths.
 Consequently, entries from trial batches are permitted.
-However, awards made to entries from trial batches may not be referenced by the producer or its distributors and retailers for marketing purposes without the express prior approval of the Great Lakes International Cider & Perry Competition.
-Trial batches are defined as those that represent less than 100 gallons (US) or less than 5% of total producer production—whichever represents the greater volume—or batches that are not available for sale to the public.
+However, awards given to entries from trial batches may not be referenced by the producer or its distributors and retailers for marketing purposes without the express prior approval of the Great Lakes International Cider & Perry Competition.
+Trial batches are defined as those that represent less than 100 gallons (US) or less than 1% of total production—whichever represents the greater volume—or batches that are not available for sale to the public.